learn-co-curriculum/dsc-effect-sizes/README.md

 ## Overlap threshold

 As you can see above, there is still a difference in results when you express the relative difference, depending on whether we choose to represent the ratio relative to male height or female height.
-Perhaps you can look for amount of overlap between the two distributions.
+Perhaps you can look for the amount of overlap between the two distributions.
 To define overlap, you choose a threshold between the two means.
 The simple threshold is the midpoint between the means:

 ```python